josephbertino/clue_solver/README.md

 ---
 ## Gamestate Updates Over Time

-As Turns progress and the Solver Engine runs its deductions, the Game Screen will figure out what cards are in the Players' hands.
+As Turns progress, the Engine will figure out what cards are in the Players' HANDS and update the Card Distribution screen.
 All you have to do is be diligent about entering the Turn details.

 <figure>
     <img src="sources/turn_5_show_cards.png" width="900" height=500">